A paperfolding paradise

 Diagrams for the Blow-up Frog design appear in 'Pleasant Work for Busy Fingers' by Maggie Browne, which was published by Cassell and Company in London in 1896.
 However, the author does not appear to have known that the design could be inflated.

 Diagrams also appear in 'Houdini's Paper Magic', published by E P Dutton and Company of New York in 1922, where it is called the 'Bullfrog'.
-Houdini states that he learned this design from an 'Americanised Japanese' (who also taught him the Flapping Bird).
+Houdini states that he learned this design from an 'Americanised Japanese' (from whom he also learned the Flapping Bird).

-Diagrams also appear, as just the 'Frog', in Fun with Paper Folding, by Murray and Rigney, published by the Fleming H Revell Company, New York in 1928 ...
+Diagrams also appear, as just the 'Frog', in Fun with Paper Folding, by Murray and Rigney, which was published by the Fleming H Revell Company, New York in 1928 ...

 ... and in Margaret Campbell's 'Paper Toy Making', first published in London in 1936, as the 'Inflated Frog'.